atlassian/gostatsd/README.md

 Monitoring
 ----------
-Currently you can get some basic idea of the status of the server by visiting the address given by the `-c` option with your web browser.
+Currently you can get some basic idea of the status of the server by visiting the address given by the `--console-addr` option with your web browser.

 Contributing
 ------------